dpelle/vim-LanguageTool/README.md

   Checkout and build the latest LanguageTool from sources in git from https://github.com/languagetool-org/languagetool

-Take help from below command to have more details about installing LanguageTool.

 ```
 :help languagetool-installation
 ```

 ### Installing vim-LanguageTool

-You can use any popular vim plugin installar according to your convenience.
+You can use any popular plugin manager according to your convenience.

 #### [Vundle](https://github.com/VundleVim/Vundle.vim)

-Add below text to your .vimrc file and save:
+Add the text below to your .vimrc file and save:

 ```
 Plugin 'reedes/vim-pencil'